 Tuesday Flashback: Study skills

 In seventh grade, I took a study skills class at Bay Trail Middle School, or as students called it, “Gay Jail.”
-To this day, my study skills teacher remains a vague blur of large glasses, a long, possibly pleated skirt, and some “womp-womp-wahh-ing” like a Peanuts cartoon.
+I don’t remember my teacher’s name, but I have a vague memory of glasses, a long (possibly pleated?) skirt, and some “womp-womp-wahh-ing” like a Peanuts cartoon.

 What I do remember was writing a short research paper on Jim Morrison, including what I’d learned (from an Encyclopedia, maybe?) about him getting arrested for “nudity,” as I put it.
 My teacher didn’t appreciate my including that detail, and I remember she gave me a “C.” Fine, so she wasn’t a fan of the Lizard King!